 Jed Eckert: ...Well, who is on our side?Col. Andy Tanner: Six hundred million screaming Chinamen.Darryl Bates: Last I heard, there were a billion screaming Chinamen.Col.
 Andy Tanner: There were.
 (Throws alcohol on the campfire)

-- Threads and The Day After - still considered horrific a quarter of a century later.
+- Threads and The Day After, and their predecessor, The War Game - still considered horrific a quarter of a century later.

 - Threads is an interesting twist to the Soviets Started It scenario: the conflict kicks off when the USSR invades Iran in what was at the time an Evil Versus Evil scenario from the perspective of the US and NATO.
 Unwilling to lose access to Iranian oil supplies, and in keeping with the Truman Doctrine, the US intervenes (although most Americans at the time would have vastly preferred the Soviets to the Ayatollah Khomeini).
 The narrative is deliberately vague as to which side used nukes first (a Soviet base was destroyed by a US nuke and US carrier group in the Persian Gulf is destroyed by Soviet nuclear weapons), but the timing of the all-out attack in the wee hours of the morning Washington DC time (when the President will most likely be asleep and NATO response will be slowest) suggests that the Soviets launched their ICBMs first.